Christianity in Libya: Characteristics

-The largest Christian group in Libya is the Coptic Orthodox Church (Copts in Libya), with a population of 60,000.
+The largest Christian group in Libya is the Coptic Orthodox Church (Copts in Libya).
 The Coptic Church is known to have historical roots in Libya long before the Arabs advanced westward from Egypt into Libya.
-However, the Roman Catholics have a large number as well, with 50,000 members.
-Orthodox communities other than that of the Egyptian Copts include the Russian Orthodox, Serbian Orthodox, and the Greek Orthodox.
-There is one Anglican congregation in Tripoli, made up mostly of African immigrant workers, that belongs to the Egyptian Anglican diocese.
+The next largest denomination is Roman Catholicism. members.
+Orthodox communities include Egyptian Copts, Russian Orthodox, and Greek Orthodox.
+There is one Anglican congregation in Tripoli, made up mainly of African immigrant workers, that belongs to the Egyptian Anglican diocese.
 The Anglican bishop of Libya has his seat in Cairo.
 There is also a priest in Sabha.

 There are relatively peaceful relations between Christians and Muslims in Libya.
 However, there are restrictions for Christian religious activity.
-It is prohibited to proselytize Muslims, even though a non-Muslim man must convert to Islam if he wants to marry a Muslim woman.
-Also, religious literature is restricted.
-Libya is number four on the Christian organization Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most persecution.
+It is prohibited to proselytize Muslims, thus a non-Muslim man must convert to Islam if he wants to marry a Muslim woman.
+Religious literature is restricted.

 In spite of opposition to Christianity, a 2015 estimates some 1,500 Christian believers from a Muslim background residing in the country.

 Christian denominations

 Coptic Orthodox Church

-Currently, there are 60,000 Copts in Libya, as they have many roots in North Africa (primarily Egypt).
+In 2022, more than half of Libya’s Christian population were Copts.

 Historically speaking, Christianity spread to the Pentapolis in North Africa from Egypt; Synesius of Cyrene (370-414), bishop of Ptolemais, received his instruction at Alexandria in both the Catechetical School and the Museion, and he entertained a great deal of reverence and affection for Hypatia, the last pagan Neoplatonists, whose classes he had attended.
 Synesius was raised to the episcopate by Theophilus, patriarch of Alexandria, in 410.
 The Council of Nicaea in 325 made Cyrenaica an ecclesiastical province of the See of Alexandria.
 The Pope of Alexandria to this day includes the Pentapolis in his title as an area within his jurisdiction.

 The Coptic congregations in several countries were under the ancient Eparchy of the Western Pentapolis, which was part of the Coptic Orthodox Church for centuries until the thirteenth century.